aaguueeroo/aaguueeroo/README.md

 👋 Hi, I’m Julia Agüero

-📱 I'm a Mobile App Developer with knowledge of Flutter and Java, besides other programming languages
+📱 I'm a Mobile App Developer with knowledge of Flutter and Java, besides other programming languages and frameworks

 👾 My unhealthiest hobby is Game Development